 are even classes for tiny babies which feature sensory exploration and

 gentle movement designed to stimulate baby in new ways.
+For older children the more technical aspects of gymnastics can start to be included.
 Some classes are

 offered in community venues and others take place in dedicated

 gymnastic centres with specialist equipment.